hsolbrig/PyShEx/README.md

 * 0.5.6 -- Added CLI entry point and cleaned up error reporting
 * 0.5.7 -- Throw an error on an invalid focus node (#23)
 * 0.5.9 -- Candidate for ShEx 2.1
+* 0.5.10 -- Fixed evaluator to load files, strings, etc. as ShEx

 ## Installation
 ```bash